ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Psycasts.md

 		- [[Mendopath Psycasts|Mendopath]] - Temporary Health Granting and Healing TODO
 		- [[Tegopath Psycasts|Tegopath]] - Damage Mitigation and Damage Debuffs TODO
 		- [[Wagepath Psycasts|Wagepath]] - Damage Buffs and Accuracy Increases TODO
-	- Each path contains 10 core psycasts of varying levels.
+	- Each path contains 10 psycasts of varying levels.
 To be able to learn a psycast from a path, you must know a lower level psycast from the same path.
 Level 1 is the lowest level for a psycast and has no prerequisites to learn.
-	- Some psycasts are crosspath psycasts, these are considered a psycast for both paths and a prerequisite psycast from both paths must be known to learn these psycasts.
-		- For example [[Acidify Blood]] requires both a level 1 [[Chemlord Psycasts|Chemlord Psycast]] and a level 1 [[Hemopath Psycasts|Hemopath Psycast]] to be known.
-	- Each path contains 2 miscasts of 2 levels.
-These are exclusively cast when the psycaster exceeds their [[Neural Heat]] and rolls a result that casts these psycasts.
-		- Miscasts do not cost [[Neural Heat]], [[Psyfocus]], and do not trigger [[Exceeding the Neural Heat Limit|a roll on the excess neural heat cast table]].
-If a miscast casts another spell, this spell also gains these properties.
 - Psycasts may be upcast for an additional psyfocus cost specified in their description.
 The effects of upcasting are listed in each psycast's description.
 	- Upcasting a psycast one time is called a first degree upcast, upcasting it two times is called a second degree upcast and so on.
 - All psycasts require components listed in that psycast's description, the components are as follows: Kinetic, Gesture, Verbal, and Material
 	- Kinetic components require the psycaster have one free hand.
 		- Gesture components require the psycaster have two free hands.
 	- Verbal components require the psycaster to be able to speak.
 	- Material components require the psycaster have the materials within their inventory, these materials are not consumed unless explicitly stated.
 - Some psycasts may require concentration during the psycasts duration.
 Concentration may only be held on 1 psycast at a time.
 Concentration can be dispelled by the psycaster at anytime for free.